danba340/react-emoji-search/README.md

-Emoji Search
+## Emoji Search
----

-Created with *create-react-app*.
-See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+An beginner friendly educational repo where the only functionality is filtering emojis.
+The repo has 5 Components and is designed to show the basics of React.
+The useState hook is used in App.js
+The useEffect hook is used in SearchResult.js

-Install
+## Install
----

 `npm install`

-Usage
+## Usage
----

 `npm start`